ryanlintott/ShapeUp/README.md

 ```

 ## SketchyLine
-A animatable line Shape with ends that can extend and a position that can offset perpendicular to its direction.
+An animatable line `Shape` with ends that can extend and a position that can offset perpendicular to its direction.

 <img width="195" alt="image" src="https://user-images.githubusercontent.com/2143656/157765981-3f48e2bb-50c8-46ba-b2b3-80d7491f1473.png">